-5 As an indication of how ubiquitously Figure 3 appears, I note that a standard textbook on corn for plant scientists [Smith, Betrán, and Runge 2004] reproduces a version of this chart four times in four separate chapters [Troyer 2004: Chapter 1.4, Figure 32, p.
+7 As an indication of how ubiquitously Figure 5 appears, I note that a standard textbook on corn for plant scientists [Smith, Betrán, and Runge 2004] reproduces a version of this chart four times in four separate chapters [Troyer 2004: Chapter 1.4, Figure 32, p.
 218; Betrán, Bänziger, and Menz 2004: Chapter 2.3, Figure 6, p.
 351; Wisner and Baldwin 2004: Chapter 3.8, Figure 2, p.
 759; and Halauer 2004: Chapter 4.4, Figure 1, p.
 901].

-6 Alan Olmstead and Paul Rhode [2008] have challenged the notion of a biological stasis before 1936.
-They view the stability of yields before 1936 as due to a balance of conflicting forces some of which would depress yields and counterbalancing ones that worked to raise yields.
+8 Alan Olmstead and Paul Rhode have challenged the notion of a biological stasis before 1936.
+They view the stability of yields before 1936 as due to a balance of conflicting forces some of which would depress yields and counterbalancing ones that worked to raise yields [Olmstead and Rhode 2008: 64-97].

-densities required the abandonment of the horse and the horse-wide path between the rows of corn.
-Thus the adoption of machinery was a necessary component for achieving the full potential of hybrid corn.7 Since hybrid seed, synthetic fertilizer, and gasoline tractors were a necessary triad, it is not really possible to partition responsibility for the yield increases among them.
+fertilizer was required to reach the potential of the hybrids.
+Similarly, the increased planting densities were possible only because of traits that reduced the plant's requirements for full sunlight and that increased its resistance to lodging - the tendency of the plant to lie down or fall over when beaten down by the wind.
+Even then high density was possible only with the heavy application of fertilizer.
+Increased planting densities also required the abandonment of the horse and the horse-wide path between the rows of corn.
+Thus the adoption of machinery was a necessary component for achieving the full potential of hybrid corn.9 Since hybrid seed, synthetic fertilizer, and gasoline tractors were a necessary triad, it is not really possible to partition responsibility for the yield increases among them.10

 The continuing improvement in the performance of hybrids after their initial introduction is an important part of the story.
-Figure 4 reproduces the results of field experiments conducted in 1989 and 1990 in central Iowa.
+Figure 6 reproduces the results of field experiments conducted in 1989 and 1990 in central Iowa.
 Forty-one varieties introduced between 1934 through 1989 by Pioneer Hi-Bred (a leading seed producer and a key player in the story to follow), "all popular in their time," together with the most famous open-pollinated variety, Reid's Yellow Dent, were planted in adjacent fields in a demonstration designed to illustrate the advance of yields due to genetic improvement [Duvick 1992: 70].
-As Figure 4 illustrates, yields advanced at an average rate of 1.16 bushels per acre per year throughout this 55-year period.
+As Figure 6 illustrates, yields advanced at an average rate of 1.16 bushels per acre per year throughout this 55-year period.11